 7.9 Minutes of all general meetings must be recorded and maintained for reference purposes.

-7.10 Members must contact the Chairperson a minimum of 48 hours before a general meeting to inform them of new business they wish to discuss.
-The Chairperson will then add the discussion item to the agenda.
+7.10 Members must contact the President or Vice President a minimum of 48 hours before a general meeting to inform them of new business they wish to discuss.
+The President and Vice President will then add the discussion item to the agenda.

-7.11 Each member of the organization shall be entitled to one (1) vote at a general meeting except the Chairperson who shall only vote in the event of a tie.
+7.11 Each member of the organization shall be entitled to one (1) vote at a general meeting except the President and Vice President, who shall only vote in the event of a tie.

 7.12 Any question at a valid general meeting shall be decided by a show of hands.

-7.13 Whenever a vote by show of hands occurs, a declaration by the chairperson that the vote upon the question has been carried, carried by a particular majority, or failed shall be recorded in the minutes of the meeting.
+7.13 Whenever a vote by show of hands occurs, a declaration by the President and Vice President that the vote upon the question has been carried, carried by a particular majority, or failed shall be recorded in the minutes of the meeting.

-7.14 In case of an equality of votes at a valid general meeting, the Chairperson of the meeting shall have the deciding vote.
+7.14 In case of an equality of votes at a valid general meeting, the President and Vice President of the meeting shall have the deciding vote(s).

-7.15 The Chairperson presiding over a meeting of members may, with the consent of the majority of members, decide to adjourn these meetings from time to time.
+7.15 The President and Vice President presiding over a meeting of members may, with the consent of the majority of members, decide to adjourn these meetings from time to time.

 Article VIII: Executive Meetings